 Ms Gentry was appointed a Director on 24 October 2022.
-Ms Gentry is a member of the Audit, Risk and Management Committee and Nomination Committee.
+Ms Gentry is a member of the Audit, Risk and Management Committee and Nomination Committee and was appointed to the Brand, Marketing & Sales Committee on 13 May 2025.

 Ms Gentry is a Vice President at the Tavistock Group where she manages investments in the food, agriculture, health and technology sectors.
 She has experience in finance, operations, investments and marketing.
 Ms Gentry holds a Bachelor of Economics and a Bachelor of Commerce from the University of Queensland.
 She is a member of Chartered Accountants Australia and New Zealand.